Aleksandr-biochem/covid-spike-binders-analysis/ReadMe.md

   <img src="/images/workflow.png">
 </p>

-0. **Structure preparation.** We use the starting coordinates of MP1 and MP3 in complex with RBD of wild-type SARS-CoV2 from PDB that have medium resolution (cryo-EM structure with ~3 Å resolution).
-To produce a model of RBD of SARS-CoV-2 (alpha, delta, delta+, omicron), we performed *in silico* mutagenesis with `Biobb` package.
-Finally, the complexes with mutated RBD were relaxed by using `Phenix`
+0. Structures of different MP/RBD complex variants are prepared from Cryo-EM solved structures of MP1/3 with wild type RBD available from PDB.
+This step utilizes `Biobb` package for structure checking and mutation and `Phenix` software for complex physical relaxation prior to subsequent simulations
-1. ***In silico* scanning saturation mutagenesis.** We use the `Flex ddG` protocol from `Rosetta` to model changes in binding free energies upon mutations in MP1 or MP3 in complex with RBD
+1. Mutated structures can be subjected to mutational scan with `FlexddG` method within `Rosetta` sortware, which allows to identify mutants with improved binding
-2. **Molecular dynamics (MD) modelling.** All trajectories were recorded with `Amber20` package.
-The length of each MD trajectory is 1.5 μs
+2. For all structures MD simulations are performed with `Amber20`
-3. **Assessing the precision of MD models.** The RMSD profiles were calculated using in-house python script
+3. RMSD metrics are assesed for simulated trajectories
-4. **Estimation of the binding free energy.** For this purpose, MM-PBSA energy components of the complexes were calculated for 1000 equidistant snapshots extracted from the last 1 μs using `MMPBSA.py` from `Amber20`
+4. Using conformations obtained from MD, MM-GBSA analysis in `Amber20` is performed to estimate binding free energies for different complexes
-5. **The pairwise residue energy decomposition**.
-For a detailed analysis of residue interactions contribution in binding, MM-GBSA decomposition analysis is performed (also with `MMPBSA.py`)
+5. For a detailed analysis of residue interactions contribution in binding, MM-GBSA decomposition analysis is performed

 These steps utilize two modeling softwares (Rosetta and Amber20) and several methods within them to provide a panel of evidence on MP binding to RBD.